boltops-tools/lono/docs/_docs/tutorials/autoscaling/new.md

 ---
-title: "Tutorial: Starting with lono new autoscaling"
+title: "Tutorial: lono new autoscaling"
 ---

 The first command we'll walk through is the `lono new` command.
 Here's the command with some output to focus on learning.